-The answer lies in FEA.
+The answer lies in engineering simulation, and particularly FEA.

 What Engineering Simulation Brings

-Employing simulation at the right stage of the product development is another important decision for the designer.
+Employing simulation at the right stage of the product development process is another important decision for the designer.

 So Why Isn’t CAE an Industry Standard Yet?

 Despite all the advantages mentioned above, several barriers have prevented more engineers and designers from integrating simulation into their design process.
 Here’s how SimScale is aiming to change this: